oyvindwe/connectlife-ha/README.md

 Finally, add "ConnectLife" as an integration in the UI, and provide the username and password for your ConnectLife account.

-You appliances and all their status values should show up.
+You device and all their status values should show up.

 ## Supported devices